 Use the wrench to loosen the bar nuts by turning them counterclockwise.
 Simply loosen them enough to adjust the tension of the chain.
 So don’t remove them altogether.

 Step 4: Adjust the Tensioning Knob

 Find the tensioning knob or screw on the saw’s bar.
 Turn the screw clockwise with the help of a screwdriver to tighten the chain or counterclockwise to loosen it.
 It’s essential to adjust the chain tension to the correct measurement using the abovementioned chain hang, chain pull, or bar methods.

 Check the chainsaw tension by pulling on the chain with your hands.
 Pull on the chain in the middle of the bar.
 The chain should be tight enough not to sag but loose enough that you can pull it away from the bar with some effort.

 Once you’ve adjusted the chain tension, use the wrench to tighten the bar nuts by turning them clockwise.
 Ensure they are sufficiently tightened to secure the saw’s bar in place but not so tight that the bar can’t move.
 Once you’ve tightened the nuts, recheck the chain tension to ensure it is tightened correctly.

-Adjusting Chain Tension On a Chainsaw With Tensioning Tool
+Adjusting Chain Tension With Tensioning Tool

 Here’s how to adjust the chain tension on a saw using a tensioning tool for accurate tightening: